auralius/truck-with-fluid-basin/README.md

 # truck-with-fluid-basin
-Numerical model and simulation of a truck with a fluid basin
+Numerical model and simulation of a truck with a fluid basin (Octave compatible)

 The model is based on the following paper: